Mahmoud-Atia-Abbass/Sorting-Algorithms-in-Typescript/README.md

 # Sorting-Algorithms-in-Typescript
-An implementation of Selection sort, Quick sort and Bubble sort in TypeScript.
+- An implementation of Sorting alogrithms in TypeScript such as,
+    - Selection sort
+    - Bubble sort
+    - Quick sort